Naming University Facilities and Programs

 Groundbreaking ceremonies for projects and facilities take place after the Board of Regents has formally approved the project, usually just before the contractor takes over the site.
 A ceremonial 'ground breaking' at an indoor site may be planned if the event must be scheduled after the contractor already has begun work, if inclement weather is anticipated, or if an indoor ceremony would be more comfortable for the honoree(s) and guests.
 A public reception usually follows; a private luncheon or dinner for the honoree and special guests also may be planned.

-2. Dedication ceremonies
+2. Dedication Ceremonies

 Dedication ceremonies for facilities and projects are usually scheduled after the facility or project is complete.
 They are held on site and may include tours or demonstrations.
 As in the case of groundbreaking ceremonies, there is a public reception and usually a luncheon or dinner for special guests.
 Dedication ceremonies for the naming of academic units and programs are optional and held after formal approval has been granted by the Chancellor and the Board, where Board approval is required.

-3. Guest lists and scheduling
+3. Guest Lists and Scheduling

 In selecting a date and time, the University calendar and calendars of the honoree and principal participants should be consulted.
 Once a date has been chosen, all principal participants should be informed so that they can reserve the date.
-Formal invitations should be sent to off-campus guests one month before the ceremony; invitation (cards or emails) to the University community should go out two to three weeks before the event.
+Formal invitations should be sent to off-campus guests one month before the ceremony; invitations (cards or emails) to the University community should go out two to three weeks before the event.

 a.
 For facilities and projects, invited guests usually include the honoree(s) and families and close friends, the Board of Regents, the President and Chief Executive Officer and the Director of Facilities of the Board, the Chancellor and other representatives of the University (including the Endowment and Alumni Association, and student leaders), representatives of the State Architect's Office and the project architect, the general contractor, and other major contractors.
 The staff Office of Facilities Planning and Development will provide a list of project architects, contractors, consultants, and others who should be invited.
 Other specially invited guests may include faculty and staff who will be housed in the facility.